The anticyclotomic main conjectures for elliptic curves: Selmer groups

-Let $E/\Q$ be an elliptic curve of conductor $N$, and let $p\nmid N$, $p\ges5$ be a prime number.
-Let be the newform attached to $E$ by modularity, which we identify, with a slight abuse of notation, with a modular form $f\in S_2(N^+,N^-;\Z_p)$ by the Jacquet-Langlands correspondence (cf. Section \ref{JLsec}).
+Let $E/\Q$ be an elliptic curve of conductor $N$, and let $p\ges5$ be a prime number not dividing $N$.
+We also let $N=N^+N^-$ denote the factorization of $N$ as before (a prime divides $N^+$ if and only if it is split in $K$, and divides $N^-$ if and only if it is inert in $K$).
+Let be the newform attached to $E$ by modularity, which we identify, with a slight abuse of notation, with a modular form $f\in S_2(N^+,N^-;\Z_p)$ by the Jacquet--Langlands correspondence (cf.\ Section \ref{JLsec}).
 The representations $A_f$ and $T_f$ associated with $f$ as in Section \ref{eigenforms} are then the $p$-divisible group and the $p$-adic Tate module of $E$, respectively.
+In this section we work under the following: